kaistAI/Janus/README.md

 ### Train using OpenRLHF
-We train the reward model in two stages.
+We train the reward model in two stages, firstly using a subset of Multifaceted Collection and secondly using a mix of general helpfulness data.
 The scripts are located under [train/openrlhf/scripts](train/openrlhf/scripts).

 1. Train on Multifaceted Collection (65k).
 ```bash